JermynIldrian/Dockyard-Chaos/README.md

-# Simple Shooting Game in Unity
+# Dockyard Chaos in Unity

 A simple **first-person shooting game** built in Unity.
 This project demonstrates the core FPS gameplay systems — shooting, enemy waves, boss fight mechanics, health and UI management, and destructible objects.